SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BSP.rst

 .. automodule:: BSP.BufferlessVideoCapture
     :members:

+.. _MockVideoCapture:

+Mock Video Capture
+""""""""""""""""""

+Can be used for tests.
+Is of type BufferlessVideoCapture in order to pass the type check but with a flag can be set if is is actually bufferless or rather acts like a normal video capture.

+.. automodule:: MockVideoCapture
+    :members:

 Led Extractor
 """""""""""""
 Responsible for extracting the ROIs of the LEDs by the given LED objects and the board orientation.